build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 In this section you will use [Terraform](https://www.terraform.io/) to create an EventBridge Rule.
 The EventBridge Rule will tie two elements of this solution together.

 How does EventBridge work?
 Essentially, EventBridge receives an event - an indicator of a change in environment - and applies a rule to route the event to a target.
 Rules match events to targets based on either the structure of the event, called an event pattern, or on a schedule.
 In this case, GuardDuty creates an event for Amazon EventBridge when any change in findings takes place.
-The event matches and Amazon EventBridge rule to a target, in this case its an SNS rule.
+The event matches and Amazon EventBridge rule to a target.
+In this case, the target is anSNS rule.
 The SNS rule takes the finding data and generates an email notification to the subscribed user.
 This can be seen in the image below.

 ![the process](/static/eventbridge/boa313_process_001.jpg)